jrothwell/VersionedCodable/README.md

 However, there are a few limitations to consider:
 * `@Model` types have to be classes.
 This may not be appropriate if you want to use value types.
 * `SwiftData` is part of the OS, and **not** part of Swift's standard library like `Codable` is.
-If you're intending to target non-Apple platforms, or OS versions earlier than the ones release in 2023, you'll find your code doesn't compile if it references `SwiftData`.
+If you're intending to target non-Apple platforms, or OS versions earlier than the ones released in 2023, you'll find your code doesn't compile if it references `SwiftData`.

 I encourage you to experiment and find the solution that works for you as well.
 But my current advice is: